i-am-LC/Django-OTP-Dispatch-Portal/README.md

   * Login / Logout
   * Password reset
   * Login required views
+* Creation of client accounts and associated authorised representatives for whom OTPs will be directed to.
 * One time unique passcode creation
+* SMS or Email OTP dispatch
 * Dispatch SMS to any country.
 * Mobile number validation - ensuring the number provided matches country requirements.
 * One time passcode validation.